tinymovr/Tinymovr/docs/quickstart.rst

 .. code-block:: console

-    pip3 install tinymovr
+    pip3 install 'tinymovr[GUI]'
     tinymovr

-You should now be looking at the Tinymovr Studio IPython interface.
+You should now be looking at the Tinymovr Studio GUI interface.

 Installing on Raspberry Pi
 ##########################